 Students have the option to take departmental exams to be awarded course credit.
 When a student requests to take a departmental exam, program leadership will review each request on a case-by-case basis to determine if the student is reasonably likely to successfully pass the exam based on previous experience.
 Departmental exams are not available for all courses.
 Credit may be awarded if the student's examination scores meet published satisfactory guidelines outlined on each exam that demonstrate satisfactory proficiency in the course learning objectives.
 In order to be eligible for a departmental exam, the student must have submitted a complete application.
 Each departmental exam may be written, oral, or both and may be an adopted, standardized exam from outside the University or developed by the University.
 The maximum number of course credits that may be approved through Departmental Exams is 33% of the required program credits.
 A fee of \$80.00 is required for each exam.
 The fee must be paid prior to scheduling the exam.
-Exams provided by the University are proctored through an online proctoring service called Examity®.
-A fee per test applies for Examity® to proctor the exam and the fee is paid by the student directly to Examity®.
+Exams provided by the University may require a proctor.
+If a proctor is required, a fee will apply for the use of the online proctoring service.
+This fee is paid by the student directly to the proctoring service.
 No refund is given if the student does not earn a satisfactory score to receive course credit.